Xingcheng326/React-app/README.md

 # This is a React App used to count how many stuff we have here and how many things for each kind.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+I basicly use React and bootstrapped to complete it.
+There is no database there.
+Just some frontend web application.

 ## Available Scripts